Cessation and review of protection status

 Forum Réfugiés Visit Website

-In 2021, OFPRA ended protection of 864 persons (compared to 312 in 2020), affecting 706 persons with a refugee status and 158 persons with a subsidiary protection.
-OFPRA justifies this increase by an increase in personnel and better specialisation of the agents working on cessation and withdrawals.[1]
-Statistics on the year 2022 were not available at the time of writing of this report.
+In 2022, OFPRA took 953 decisions ended protection (compared to 864 in 2021), including 592 related to refugee status and 166 to subsidiary protection[1] Statistics on the year 2023 were not available at the time of writing of this report.

 Grounds for cessation